emubi50/oasencrawler/README.md

 ## Planned Features
 - Enemies that chase the player.
 - Increasing difficulty as relics are collected.
-- Additional character atrributes and items for enhanced gameplay.
+- Additional character attributes and items for enhanced gameplay.

 <!-- ## Screenshots -->